DistributedWeb/developers.dwebx.org/docs/why-use-dbrowser.md

 Because dBrowser applications run on the client, the entire source of the app is available in the browser. dBrowser includes a [builtin editor](developers/using-the-editor.md) so you can access this source code immediately.

-Hyperdrive is a complete filesystem and so dBrowser's editor can edit the files with no problem.
+dDrive is a complete filesystem and so dBrowser's editor can edit the files with no problem.
 You can build your entire application without ever using another tool.

 ## Distributed (and reduced) costs